---

 Investor agreements are no longer static documents; they are dynamic tools shaped by technology and ethical considerations.
 By understanding these agreements and their evolving trends, businesses can foster stronger, more sustainable investor relationships.

-The agreements should include clear clauses that address investment terms, governance structures, financial provisions, legal protections, and exit strategies.
-By ensuring these elements are well-defined, businesses can avoid disputes and foster long-term trust.
+Every investor agreement should include clear clauses addressing investment terms, governance, financial provisions, legal protections, and exit strategies.

 Key Clauses to Include: